Lighthouses in Canada

 - Cape Spear Lighthouse, a wood-frame structure with an octagonal tower, perched on a cliff overlooking the Atlantic at North America's easternmost point

-Lighthouses are found in every province in Canada, except Alberta and Saskatchewan.
+Lighthouses are found in every Canadian province, except Alberta and Saskatchewan.

 Lighthouses have many purposes.
-For example, they are used to:
+They are used to:

 - sound fog alarms